stellar-deprecated/docs/guides/things-to-build.md

 You can also contribute to the [federation server](https://github.com/stellar/go/tree/master/services/federation) maintained by Stellar Development Foundation.

 # Lumens to any email address
 Allow anyone to send lumens from their Stellar client to any email address.
-They would simply enter in something like `<emailaddress>*domain.com` and then they are able to send it lumens.
+They would simply enter something like `<emailaddress>*domain.com` and then they are able to send it lumens.
 If the recipient doesn't have a stellar account already one will be created for them and they will get an email alerting them that they have lumens.

 This would be a service hosted at `domain.com` that does the following:
 - Runs a federation server.
 - Will federate payment addresses with an email prefix like `jed@stellar.org*domain.com`.
 - If there is a federation request for an address you don't know that starts with a valid email address:
   - Generate a key pair
-  - return the generated public key as the accountID
+  - Return the generated public key as the accountID
-  - watch the network to see if that account is created.
+  - Watch the network to see if that account is created.
-  - if the account is created then you send an email to the given email address with the private half of the keypair with links to a Stellar client.
+  - If the account is created, you send an email to the given email address with the private half of the keypair with links to a Stellar client.

 *Advanced* allow people to manage the stellar account you just created for them by sending emails to control@domain.com.
 This makes someone's inbox a Stellar client.
 For example: `send 100 XLM to bob@gmail.com`